immutant/immutant.org/tutorials/deploying.md

-    init       Adds a sample immutant.clj configuration file to an existing project deploy     Deploys the current project to the Immutant specified by ~/.lein/immutant/current or $IMMUTANT_HOME undeploy   Undeploys the current project from the Immutant specified by ~/.lein/immutant/current or $IMMUTANT_HOME run        Starts up the Immutant specified by ~/.lein/immutant/current or $IMMUTANT_HOME, displaying its console output
+    init       Adds a sample immutant.clj configuration file to an existing project deploy     Deploys the current project to the Immutant specified by ~/.lein/immutant/current or $IMMUTANT_HOME undeploy   Undeploys the current project from the Immutant specified by ~/.lein/immutant/current or $IMMUTANT_HOME archive    Creates an Immutant archive from a project run        Starts up the Immutant specified by ~/.lein/immutant/current or $IMMUTANT_HOME, displaying its console output eval       Eval some code in a remote nrepl test       Runs tests inside an Immutant, after starting one (if necessary) and deploying the project

 In this tutorial we'll cover the `new` and `deploy` tasks.
 To do so, we'll build a basic application that demonstrates the current web features.
 To get